 The official colors of the logo are red for the icon and blue for the University initials, in the shades reproduced in the example.
-These are also the official colors of SMU.
+These also are the official colors of SMU.

 The colors are identified by Pantone number, as indicated.
 However, it is important to be aware that exact shades are unpredictable, especially when they are being reproduced on materials such as plastics and fabrics and when using paints.